ClearTax/jira-lint/README.md

 ### PR Status Checks

 `jira-lint` adds a status check which helps you avoid merging PRs which are missing a valid Jira Isue Key in the branch name.
-It will use the [JIRA API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/) to validate a given key.
+It will use the [Jira API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/) to validate a given key.

 ### PR Description & Labels